hunghnguyen/MoneroSigner/INLINE_TODO.md

   2024-06-17 @see up import statement
 - `src/xmrsigner/gui/screens/tools_screens.py`:392
   2024-06-17, added with rebase from main to 0.7.0 of seedsigner, lot of work to do
+- `src/xmrsigner/views/settings_views.py`:49
+  2024-06-17, display until we know what to do about
+- `src/xmrsigner/views/tools_views.py`:60
+  2024-06-17, activate when it works
+- `src/xmrsigner/views/tools_views.py`:62
+  2024-06-17, activate when it works
 - `src/xmrsigner/views/tools_views.py`:548
   2024-06-17, holy clusterfuck, added with rebase from main to 0.7.0 of seedsigner, lot of work to do